strohne/volker/methodshub.md

 To customize the analysis, users can:

--   Select different variables or variable groups.
+-   Select different variables or variable groups, for example: `report_counts(data, sd_gender)`.
--   Add grouping variables for comparisons.
+-   Add grouping variables for comparisons, for example: `report_metrics(data, starts_with("cg_adoption_social"), sd_gender)`.
--   Enable or disable effect size calculations or model summaries.
+-   Enable or disable effect size calculations, for example: `report_metrics(data, starts_with("cg_adoption_social"), sd_gender, effect = TRUE).`

+Beyond its main reporting functions, volkeR also supports:

+-   Factor and cluster analysis
+-   Statistical modeling (regression and analysis of variance)
+-   Reliability analysis for content analysis
+-   Labeling features to handle messy data outputs (variable and value names)

-Further options, examples and documentation can be found in the [help pages](https://strohne.github.io/volker/) of the package.
+For a comprehensive introduction, please refer to the [package overview](https://strohne.github.io/volker/articles/introduction.html).
+Further options, examples and documentation can be found in the [help pages](https://strohne.github.io/volker/) and [vignettes](https://github.com/strohne/volker/tree/main/vignettes).

 ## Technical Details